syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Populating-Data.md

 {% endtabs %}

-Add the column name in the `DisplayMemberPath` property to display all the data's of the corresponding column which is given as following code.
+Add the column name in the DisplayMemberPath property, to display all the data of the corresponding column, which is given as following code.

 {% tabs %}